#MyBestMealIslington #CanonburyChallenge: which one is yours? #Tagafriend

 Canonbury is a small but diverse subsection of Islington, with streets grande in scale.
-Some parts have a distinct villagey feel whilst others are more integrated into urban Islington.
-It is popular with a wide variety of professionals (particularly in legal circles), those in the media and working class Londoners, an ideal area to set up home both for singletons and families.
+Some parts have a distinctly villagey feel whilst others are more integrated into urban Islington.
+It is popular with a wide variety of professionals (particularly in legal circles), those in the media and working-class Londoners, an ideal area to set up the home both for singletons and families.

 Albeit being very green and leafy in parts, (Alwyne Place comes to mind), Canonbury greatest appeal is its proximity to all that Islington has to offer, being close to Upper Street and North of the hip Essex Road and surrounded by great transport links, plus arts & culture and a multitude of restaurants and bars on the doorstep.

-New River Walk - The New River, an aqueduct built by Sir Hugh Myddelton to supply fresh water to London, was completed in 1613.
+New River Walk – The New River, an aqueduct built by Sir Hugh Myddelton to supply fresh water to London, was completed in 1613.
 The walk is in two parts, with a break at Willowbridge.
-The southern section received an early National Lottery grant, and has a back-pumping scheme which simulates the water flow of the original aqueduct.
-A great walk on a crisp day , very peaceful.
+The southern section received an early National Lottery grant and has a back-pumping scheme that simulates the water flow of the original aqueduct.
+A great walk on a crisp day, very peaceful.

 There are many great places to eat in this area, but I’m going to go as #MyBestMealIslington #CanonburyChallenge with the Alma, a pub in N1 (Canonbury of course) which was voted Winner of the TimeOut LoveLondon Award 2015 & 2016.